 The first thing to remember is that, in short, Outlook doesn’t really do responsive emailing.
 What this means is that, in order for your emails to be rendered properly both on desktop and on mobile, you need to create email templates that work for both, rendering your content properly regardless of the size of the screen.

 How do we accomplish this?
-Below some tips!
+Here are our tips!

 Let’s get this out of the way.
 Email development is not like modern web development.
 Years ago in web development, we accepted that using tables to markup your layouts and content was not best practice.
 However, in the email world, it is still good practice, especially if supporting Outlook.